News

 Romain FRANCON, KEDGE graduate and CSR Director at Orange WholesaleRomain FRANCON, KEDGE graduate and CSR Director at Orange Wholesale

-After graduating from KEDGE BS's Grande Ecole program in 2010, I began my career with Ernst Young Paris (EY), where I stayed for 8 years, developing my expertise in infrastructure (power & utilities, energy, telecoms, airports, etc.).
+After graduating from KEDGE BS's Grande Ecole program in 2010, I began my career at Ernst Young Paris (EY), where I stayed for eight years, developing my expertise in infrastructure (power & utilities, energy, telecoms, airports, etc.).

-In 2017, I had been recruited by Orange where I was able to practice in turn as an expert in financial modeling of infrastructure projects (fiber, mobile deployment, submarine cables ...) and then in the strategy of the group's TowerCo, named TOTEM Towers.
+In 2017, I was recruited by Orange, where I worked first as an expert in the financial modeling of infrastructure projects (fiber, mobile deployment, submarine cables, etc.), then in strategy for the Group's TowerCo, TOTEM Towers.

 ✨ KEDGE, a pedagogy ahead of its time

-When I joined KEDGE BS in 2006, the school had taken a rather original turn for the time around the concept of "responsible manager".
+When I joined KEDGE BS in 2006, the school took a rather original turn for the time around the concept of the "responsible manager".

-To be honest with you, this notion made me smile, because at the age of 20, I was much more attracted to financial mathematics and mergers/acquisitions than to "green " or "compliance".
+To be honest with you, this notion made me smile, as at the age of 20 I was much more attracted to financial mathematics and mergers/acquisitions than to "green" or "compliance".

 Looking back, I can say that KEDGE BS was way ahead of its time, not only because it taught me the basics of corporate finance, but also because it offered me a differentiating position: building lasting professional relationships, developing win/win partnerships and developing a certain sensitivity to projects that made sense for my teammates and myself.